epassign/ep-assignment/README.md

 - - - on .zip upload it updates the lambda function corresponding to that function
 - Cloudfront
 - - serves static content from S3 bucket
-- - :warning: :warning: :warning: is configured not to cache for this project, it forwards every request to S3 endpoint
+- - :warning: is configured not to cache for this project, it forwards every request to S3 endpoint :warning:

 - Lambda
 - - dependencies